stapm-platform/.github/profile/README.md

 - [SAPM-R](https://github.com/stapm-platform/SAPM-R) - the main development repo for the SAPM-R model.
 - [SAPM-R v1.2.1](https://github.com/stapm-platform/SAPM-R-v1.2.1) - the most recent release version of the SAPM-R model, currently 1.2.1.

-### R packages

-- [stapmr](https://github.com/stapm-platform/stapmr) - the main STAPM R package, containing the functions required to run the different models built on the platform.
-- [pricepol](https://github.com/stapm-platform/pricepol) - the R package for modelling price and tax policy interventions in the TAX-sim model.
-- [hseclean](https://github.com/stapm-platform/hseclean) - the R package for cleaning the main survey data sources containing alcohol and tobacco consumption data - the Health Survey for England, Scottish Health Survey, and National Survey for Wales.